MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 - Create/Edit a non-working hour recurrence.

 ### Break
-These are the times in a working day during which an entity is taking a break and is hence unavailable for work.
-Breaks cannot exist without working hours; they have to be adjacent to two working hours of a day.
+These are times in a working day during which an entity is taking a break and is hence unavailable for work.
+Breaks cannot exist without working hours; they have to be next to two working hours of a day.
 Breaks cannot overlap with working hours.
 <br> Using this API, you can do the following to breaks-
 - Create/ Edit breaks on working hours.